strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 Static HTML export
 ------------------

-The easiest way to see the static HTML export feature in action is to run the :ref:`SDOC_UG_HELLO_WORLD` example.
+The easiest way to see the static HTML export feature in action is to run the :ref:`Hello World <SDOC_UG_HELLO_WORLD>` example.

 The ``export`` command is the main producer of documentation.
 The native export format of StrictDoc is HTML.
 The ``export`` command supports a number of parameters, including the option for selecting export formats (HTML, RST, Excel, etc.).
 The options can be explored with the ``--help`` command.